lora-x/cs229s-nanoGPT/README.md

 ## CS 229s

+### Model/Tensor parallelism

+`python model.py` GPT2 model with tensor parallelism implemented in the fashion of [Megatron LM](https://arxiv.org/abs/1909.08053).

+`python sanity_check.py` checks that our tensor parallel model produces almost the same output on a random input as the original nanoGPT as well as Hugging Face's GPT2.

+### Final project instruction

 We will be building off of this codebase for the [CS 229s Systems for Machine Learning](https://cs229s.stanford.edu/fall2023/) default final project option.
 The project training will be on the Wikitext103 language modeling dataset (which will be automatically downloaded from huggingface).
 You can also use a Shakespeare dataset to help debug (this dataset is tiny!).

 This repo includes ```prepare.py``` scripts to prepare the datasets for training: